-At Aberystwyth you will be at the centre of the latest thinking, exploring and testing of new ideas on international politics.
+At Aberystwyth you will be at the centre of the latest thinking, exploring and testing of new ideas in international politics.
 Our Department is a leading centre of innovative research in politics and international relations.

 We are renowned for our research activities, with our staff and postgraduate students conducting research on some of the most difficult and important issues facing human communities today.
-The Department is a leading research department in the UK and globally, and is well known as a place where exciting new understandings of national, international and global politics are being developed.
+We are a leading research department in the UK and globally, and are well known as a place where exciting new insights into national, international and global politics are developed.